What's really going on behind the scene - our fight for user's privacy

 Zero security exploits.

-Android app had some usability bugs, but none were security related, and we fixed them all.
+Android app had some usability bugs, but none were security related.

 When was the last time ProtectedText was down, or unavailable?